mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 ephemeral state for a single transport protocol over a single Path at a given point in time.

+A Message Carrier may be served by multiple Transients at once, e.g. when implementing multipath communication such that the separate paths are exposed to the API by the underlying transport protocol stack.
+Likewise, a Transient may serve multiple Message Carriers at once, e.g. when the Carriers are multiplexed over a multistreaming transport protocol stack.

-Transients are generally not exposed by the API to the application, though they may be used for debugging and logging purposes.
+Transients are generally not exposed by the API to the application, though they may be accessible for debugging and logging purposes.

 ## Path